martacanirome4/martacanirome4/README.md

 <h2 align="left">Hi 👋!
-My name is Marta and I'm a Computer Engineering Student from Spain</h2>
+My name is Marta and I'm a Computer Engineering student from Spain</h2>

 ###